 The ultimate wealth-creating program that took me 30 years to develop

-The sign, they say, is hailed as the certified genius of the zodiac because of names like Darwin, Edison, Newton, Galileo, Michio Kaku, and Bob Lazar.
-Their out of the box thinking holds the capability of transforming the world.
+The sign they say is hailed as the certified genius of the zodiac, with names like Darwin, Edison, Newton, Galileo, Michio Kaku, and Bob Lazar, highlighting out-of-the-box thinkers who can change the world.

-It says thanks to my Uranian energy my IQ is off the charts since Uranus is always encouraging me to push the mental envelope.
+It says that, thanks to my Uranus energy, my IQ is off the charts since Uranus is always encouraging me to push the mental envelope.

 I’ve spent over 30 years developing a system built on curiosity, analysis, and creative thinking.